yan-soon/tp/docs/DeveloperGuide.md

 9. Finally, a `CommandResult` is created to show the filtered list of remaining required modules.

-### [Implementation in progress] Search all modules feature
+### Search feature

-The `search` command allows users to search for any module within the NUS Computer Science curriculum and view its module details.
+The `search` command allows users to search for any module available in NUS and display the module details.

 To retrieve a module's information, the execution of this command interacts with the `Nusmods` component, which contains all logic related to the access of module data from the NUSMODS public API.
 We will not go into detail